CVNR News & Announcements

 On May 20th,and provided an educational program for the Druid Hills Civitan Club.
 Although the focus on the talk was related to research in healthy aging, members were also excited to hear about all of the research programs at the CVNR.
 Members enjoyed and appreciated the talks on fall prevention, exercise, and motor ability.

 Dr. McGregor also received the 2014 Outstanding Research in Aging Award from the Civitan Group of Atlanta.
 Congratulations!

 Key Research Findings Featured in VA Research Currents, Spring 2014 Edition

 research on how exercise wards off retinal damage is being featured in the Spring Edition of VA Research Currents, Research News for the US Department of Veterans Affairs.

 New York Times publishes article featuring Jeffrey Boatright, PhD & Machelle Pardue, PhD: Exercising for Healthier Eyes

-Congratulations for Dr. Pardue, Dr. Boatright, & their collegues!
+Congratulations to Dr. Pardue, Dr. Boatright, & their colleagues!
 Their research on benefits of exercise in reducing the effects of macular degeneration have been featured in the New York Times.